intel/intel-extension-for-pytorch/docs/tutorials/features/DDP.md

 Note: For single-device modules, `device_ids` can contain exactly one device id, which represents the only GPU device where the input module corresponding to this process resides.
 Alternatively, device_ids can be `None`.

+Note: When using `torch.xpu.optimize` for distributed training with low precision, the `torch.xpu.manual_seed(seed_number)` is needed to make sure the master weight is the same on all ranks.

 ## Example Usage (MPI launch for single node):

 Intel® oneCCL Bindings for Pytorch\* recommends MPI as the launcher to start multiple processes.
 Here's an example to illustrate such usage.